The Community Remedy is a provision which was introduced by the Anti-social Behaviour, Crime and Policing Act 2014.

-She then held a further consultation in November 2019 asking members of the public if they still believed the punishments available through the Community Remedy were appropriate and proportionate.
-She then published an updated document in February 2020 taking into account your views.
+A further consultation was held in November 2019 and again in March 2023 asking members of the public if they still believed the punishments available through the Community Remedy were appropriate and proportionate.
+The latest document published in September 2023 takes into account your views.

 According to Home Office guidance, each of the actions contained within the Community Remedy document must contain a: